 Section 42 provides for relief from income tax and CGT if a transaction qualifies as an "asset-for-share transaction".
-An "asset-for-share transaction" is defined in section 42(1) and means, amongst other things, a transaction under which a person disposes of an asset to a company which is a resident, in exchange for equity shares in that company.
+The term "asset-for-share transaction" is defined in section 42(1) and means, amongst other things, a transaction under which a person disposes of an asset to a resident company, in exchange for equity shares in that company.